-As it happened, Pacquiao lost to Ugas and stepped away, leaving Mayweather with the honor of 23 world champions beaten.
+As it happened, Pacquiao lost to Ugas and stepped away, leaving Mayweather with the honor of a total of 23 world champions beaten.

 Arguments over rematch triumphs over familiar opponents have come to the table on many forums.
 But even then, Mayweather tops Pacquiao on 25.

 Pacquiao has 21 victories over world champions.
 24 if you count his second and third battles with foes.

 Mayweather counted two victories that flew under our radar if you go through both records with a fine-tooth comb.

 His victory over Gregorio Vargas, the WBC champion for a brief spell of eight months in 1993, was rarely mentioned.

 As with Tony Pep, who was the IBO champion two years before facing Mayweather in 1998.

 Pacquiao needed one more win to level up the score.

 Marcos Maidana (twice)